sarisabban/MiraMar/README.md

 |Pre-mature end              | Int i - 15     |If the peptide chain makes a circle around itself the game will end and a penalty if given, larger the chain the less the penalty|

 ## How to use:
-`pip3 install numpy gym tainshou pytorch`
+`pip install numpy gym pytorch tainshou`

 `git clone https://github.com/sarisabban/Pose.git`